mla/text-forge/README.md

 If a blessed reference is passed that provides an as\_uri() method, the result of that method will be returned instead.
 This allows objects to be constructed that keep track of their own encoding state.

-# AUTHOR

-Maurice Aubrey <maurice.aubrey@gmail.com>

-# COPYRIGHT AND LICENSE

-This software is copyright (c) 2014 by Maurice Aubrey.

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.